-Commissions and expenses decreased by 6% compared with 2016 to EUR 6.3 billion in 2017, mainly driven by lower sales of life and annuity products in the United States.
-Operating expenses increased by 3% compared with 2016 to EUR 3.9 billion in 2017.
-Expense savings were more than offset by higher expenses associated with the acquisitions of Cofunds and BlackRock's defined contribution business in the United Kingdom.
+Commissions and expenses increased by 6% compared with 2017 to EUR 6.7 billion in 2018.
+Operating expenses decreased by 2% compared with 2017 to EUR 3.8 billion in 2018.
+Expense savings and the divestment of UMG were more than offset by restructuring expenses associated with the acquisitions of Cofunds and BlackRock's defined contribution business in the United Kingdom as well as the partnership with TCS in the United States.